pkim050/codetest/README.md

 If you find that you have completed the earlier items with time to spare, please consider adding the following

 ### Suggestions for improvements
-* [ ] Deploy your TODO app to the internet so we can see it in action
+* [X] Deploy your TODO app to the internet so we can see it in action (More info on the link below)
-* [ ] Test it on Mobile device sizes.
+* [X] Test it on Mobile device sizes.
+(I didn't really "test" it, only briefly looked at it via inspect and looking at every mobile options, looks fine though.)
-* [ ] Write unit tests for your code.
+* [X] Write unit tests for your code.
-* [ ] Edit this ReadMe with new suggestions for how to improve this code test
+* [X] Edit this ReadMe with new suggestions for how to improve this code test (Link below)

+### Hello
+Please look at [a link](https://github.com/pkim050/codetest/blob/main/Notes.md) For notes and such!